Enforcement of Foreign Awards in Kuwait

 Foreign Awards are when judgements arise in countries other than the one in question.
 Due to the differences in legal frameworks and systems around the world, international decisions may not be in line with or go through the procedures present in other nations, and so the matter arises regarding just what will be done with these foreign judgements.

 With the international nature of Kuwait, contracts often arise on a global scale; there are numerous complications that one would expect when working in this nature.
 To deal with this, many countries have implemented systems and regulations which dictate how these topics are to be dealt with and handled.

 Often, contracts contain clauses which specify which jurisdiction’s laws they will apply to a case if any issues or disputes arise, or which countries courts will handle matters.
 While this is certainly allowed and a choice the parties are free to make for themselves, whether an international award will be enforceable on a global scale is a different and more complex discussion.

-Enforcing Foreign Judgments in Kuwait
+Foreign Awards in Kuwait

 Kuwait does allow for Foreign Awards to be applicable within the country, though there is a specific requirement before this will pass.
 The Kuwait Law Number 38 of 1990 mentions foreign awards.
 This legislation is the Civil and Commercial Procedures Law, and it is quite extensive.
 It concerns most aspects non-criminal in nature and sets out the following concerning these awards.

 Article 199 states that there must be a reciprocal benefit for Kuwait judgements allowing them to be applicable within a foreign jurisdiction.
 To put this directly, foreign judgements will be permitted in Kuwait so long as the country the judgement has come from also allows for Kuwaiti decisions to be applicable.
 This reciprocal effect makes sense with international contracts because depending on circumstances, disputes may require dealing with in either of the jurisdictions, and awards will need to be applicable in both.